Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Experiments

 \subsubsection{Datasets}

-We conduct our experiments on two different datasets, once on tissue scans in digital pathology data (Digipath) and once on Animal Faces-HQ (AFHQ) containing wild animal faces \cite{choi2020starganv2}.
-The images in the Digipath data have a spatial size of 600x600, whereas the AFHQ wild images have a size of 512x512 (and we downsample them from 512x512 to 224x224).
-We use an in-house dataset and models that are not openly available for our experiments on digital pathology data.
-For the AFHQ data, we use the original Animal Faces dataset available on Kaggle. \cref{tab:datasets} shows the number of training and validation samples for both datasets we used.
+We conduct our experiments on three different datasets, once on tissue scans in digital pathology data (Digipath), on Animal Faces-HQ (AFHQ) containing wild animal faces \citep{choi2020starganv2}, and on ImageNet1K \citep{deng_imagenet_2009}.
+The images in the Digipath data have a spatial size of 600x600, whereas the AFHQ wild images have a size of 512x512.
+Here, we downsample them from 512x512 to 224x224.
+For the ImageNet1K images, we downsample and crop them to 224x224.

+An in-house dataset and models that are not publicly available are used for our experiments on digital pathology data, whereas both the AFHQ and ImageNet1K datasets are available on Kaggle. \cref{tab:datasets} shows the number of training and validation samples for the datasets we use.
+For the ImageNet1K validation data, we used every hundredth image of the whole validation data of \num{50000} images resulting in \num{500} validation images.